iltommi/qdb-documentation/source/reference/qdb_httpd.rst

             qdb_httpd --gen-config > qdb_httpd_default_config.json

     .. note::
-        The --gen-config argument is only available with QuasarDB 1.1.3 or higher.
+        The --gen-config argument is only available with quasardb 1.1.3 or higher.

 .. option:: -c, --config